equalitie/Caislean/doc/security.md

-# Security-related design choices in Caisleán
+# Security-related design choices in Caislean

-Among the configuration files provided by Caisleán for its various included pieces of software, choices were made with security as a high criterion.
-This section provides more details about changes that were made with security in
+Among the configuration files provided by Caislean for its various included pieces of software, choices were made with security as a high criterion.
-mind:
+This section provides more details about changes that were made to improve security.
+Specifically, these are the main security outcomes we had in mind:

-- reducing risks of illegitimate access on the server running Caisleán;
+- reducing risks of illegitimate access on the server running Caislean;
-- securing the content of communcations between the server and its users;
+- securing the content of communications between the server and its users;
-- having the administrator to perform some important tasks by hand to ensure a sufficient awareness about the important files stored on the local system.
+- having the administrator perform some important tasks by hand to ensure a sufficient awareness about the important files stored on the local system.

-## Security of the system running Caisleán
+## Security of the system running Caislean

 ### Automatic update notifications